Roxie

 The pups are allegedly sired by a jack russell, so we'll call them bo-jack puppies!

 They're all colored like bostons, but they have long tails.
 I can't speak for the father's temperament, but Kenzie is pure sweetness.
-If anyone is thinking about getting a new puppy, they'll be old enough for new homes on March 30th.
+They'll be old enough for new homes on March 30th.

 To help you make an informed decision on whether or not this would be a good pet for you, here's an article we found helpful on the pros and cons of this mixture: